LeungSamWai/LeungSamWai.github.io/index.md

 <hr>
 <h3 class="text-center">News</h3>

-- \[03/23/2022\] Our paper “Quantifying the spatial homogeneity of urban road networks via graph neural networks” published in Nature Machine Intelligence, and selected as the cover paper for the March issue.
+- \[03/23/2022\] Our paper “Quantifying the spatial homogeneity...” is published in Nature Machine Intelligence, and selected as the cover paper for the March issue.
 - \[01/20/2022\] One paper is accepted by ICLR 2022.
 - \[10/06/2021\] Project 'Solving PDE with Reinforcement Learning' in progress.